 Because there can be such variance in these factors, there are no simple ‘rules of thumb’.
 Your best bet is to speak with one or more financial institutions and mortgage brokers.
-They will be able to tell you what you can afford and what it will cost, as well as help you to harmonize your mortgage within your broader financial goals.
-Also keep in mind that experienced REALTORS® will have mortgage contacts who might be able to help you.
+They will be able to tell you what you can afford and what it will cost, as well as help you to harmonize your mortgage with your broader financial goals.
+Also, keep in mind that one of our experienced REALTORS® will have mortgage contacts who might be able to help you.

 Ideally, once you have decided that you are going to buy you should get pre-approved — for a loan as soon as possible.
 This will give you three main advantages:

-- Once you know how much you want to spend you will be able to perform your home search based on a specific price range, and this will help you to stay focused, save time and make more informed decisions with regard to any and all details (e.g. upgrades).
+- Once you know how much you want to spend you will be able to begin searching properties for sale based on a specific price range, and this will help you to stay focused, save time and make more informed decisions with regard to any and all details (e.g. upgrades).

-The best place to start is to take a tour of the home with an experienced REALTOR® who will not only be able assess the more superficial aspects of the home, but will often be able to identify tell-tale signs of potential problems if they exist.
+The best place to start is to take a tour of the home with an experienced REALTOR® who will not only be able to assess the more superficial aspects of the home but will often be able to identify tell-tale signs of potential problems if they exist.

 If you make an offer on the home and it is accepted by the seller, typically it will be subject to the condition of a thorough inspection by a professional home inspector.
 Additionally, the seller will complete a disclosure form which outlines everything known about the property.
 The seller will be required to disclose any significant defects or malfunctions existing in the home’s major systems, as well as any problems with the interior and exterior walls, ceilings, roof, insulation, windows, fences, driveway, sidewalks, floors, doors, foundation, as well as the electrical and plumbing systems.